 For David French, turkey farming comes down to two things — hard work and family.
-“I chose to be a turkey farmer because it’s rewarding to see these birds get bigger and feed America.
-As far as family goes, it takes hard work from everybody.”
+“It takes hard work from everybody,” said David.
+“I chose to be a turkey farmer because it’s rewarding to see these birds get bigger and feed America.”

 The French family are start-up farmers.
 A native of New Hampshire, David met his wife, Erin, while at school in South Carolina.
-As their family grew, David and Erin wanted to raise their family in a place where they could instill character and hard work — where pride could be taken in hard work.
+As their family grew, David and Erin wanted to raise their family in a place where they could instill character and hard work.

 Joining a thriving poultry community

 Shenandoah Valley has a rich turkey farming history.
 David actually discovered turkey farming after helping out a friend in the area.
 He brought the idea home to Erin, who thought he wanted a little shed with some turkeys.
 “Then David said, um, more like…fifty thousand” says Erin.